igorzg/appix/docs/components/router.md

 ### new Router(config, bootstrap)
 Router is a component in easy node application.
 Router handles routing for application.
+All routes should be added during bootstrap process

 | Param | Type | Description |